 Dismissal of Students Because of Failure to Meet or Comply with Essential Course Requirements

 The technology center’s course offerings include those that incorporate requirements essential to successful completion of the course.
 An example is the clinical hours a part of and necessary to completion of many health care courses.
 When a student cannot complete essential course requirements the student may be dismissed from a program for a variety of reasons, including but not limited to conduct, behavior, or other inability to meet mandatory parts of the program.
 Students dismissed for reasons falling within this part of the policy, will have the same rights with regard to removal as WED students who violate the technology center’s WED Student Behavior Code.

 Students Attending the Technology Center by Virtue of a Special Program

 In some instances, adult students are participating in programs offered by the technology center as a result of their eligibility established by terms of a federal or state program.
-In these instances the programs establish eligibility requirements as well as minimum standards which students must meet in order to remain a part of the program and recipient of program benefits.
+In these instances, the programs establish eligibility requirements as well as minimum standards which students must meet in order to remain a part of the program and recipient of program benefits.
 Student participation and dismissal of the student may be governed by the program criteria.
-Students have no property interest in these programs and, as a result, those who violate expectations related to attendance, participation, and otherwise fail to meet the obligations which accompany participation, may be removed from the program with notice to the student and the director.
+Students have no property interest in these programs and, as a result, those who violate expectations related to attendance, participation, and otherwise fail to meet the obligations which accompany participation, may be removed from the program with notice to the student and the director or assistant director.
 Whether to allow the student to return to the program and, if so, under what conditions, will be a joint decision of the designated school representatives and the designees for the federal or state program.
-The student’s dismissal or removal shall include written notice to the executive director of the student’s dismissal and the reasons for dismissal.
+The student’s dismissal or removal shall include written notice to the chief officer of instruction of the student’s dismissal and the reasons for dismissal.